XIMDEX/xcms/extensions/vendors/stolz/assets/README.md

 	Override default folder for pipelined assets.
 Don't use trailing slash!.

 It is possible to **change any config options on the fly** by passing an array of settings to the `config()` method.
-Usefull if some assets use a different base directory or if you want to pipeline some assets and skip others from the pipeline. i.e:
+Useful if some assets use a different base directory or if you want to pipeline some assets and skip others from the pipeline. i.e:

 	echo Assets::reset()->add('do-not-pipeline-this.js')->js(),
 	     Assets::reset()->add('please-pipeline-this.js')->config(array('pipeline' => true))->js();